xlink91/ConfigurationGenerator/README.md

   }
 ```

-Now you go to Package Manager Console and type:
+Now you go to Package Manager Console, select the project in which you installed the package and type:
 ```
 New-Config Info
 ```